 Ponies are made for strength and endurance.
 Their bones are denser and stronger than a horse's.
-I guess you could say it's like comparing a dwarf to an elf.
-A pony will pull a load twice it's weight, but the largest draft horse can only pull it's own weight's worth.
+A pony can pull a load twice its weight, but the largest draft horse can only pull a load that is its own weight's worth.

 Ponies seem to be more resistant to extreme weather and diseases than horses.
 They are also known to be more intelligent.
 At times their intelligence may make them seem stubborn.
-Remember that the pony will learn easily, and will train you to their whims when possible.
+Remember that the pony will learn easily.
+Welsh ponies will also train you to their whims when possible.

 A Pony For Everyone